-The Questa Studio Arts Tour (QSAT) was begun in 2015 by painter and jeweler Roger Harrington, of ArtQuesta Gallery, and local painter Peggy Trigg, a featured artist at galleries in Taos and Santa Fe.
-These dynamic locals noticed the growing number of artists settling in the area, and took note of the need of long-time resident artists to connect their crafts to interested collectors.
+The Questa Studio Arts Tour (QSAT) was begun in 2015 by painter and jeweler Roger Harrington, of ArtQuesta Gallery, and local painter Peggy Trigg.
+They noticed the growing number of artists settling in the area, and took note of the need of local artists to connect their crafts to interested collectors.

-The event has seen an increase in participating artists and a growing number of visitors and collectors each year.
-Now in its sixth year, the enthusiasm for the arts of our remote and beautiful northern New Mexico is palpable!
+The QSAT has seen an increase in participating artists and a growing number of visitors and collectors each year.
+Now in its sixth year, the enthusiasm for the arts of our area is evident.

 Questa and its environs have a long history of creativity born of necessity during its isolated history, and by inspiration from the dramatic variety of its surrounding lands.
 Questa is one in a long string of small Hispanic villages scattered up the Rio Grande from what is now Mexico into southern Colorado during the 18th and 19th centuries.
 Located 30 miles north of Taos, we were historically a remote and rough place to live.